evatrium/rollup-configured/README.md

 ```

 ## Usage
+Create a rollup.config.js file at the root of your project and add the following snippet.

 Configuration options are consumed via the package.json scripts,
 and a "rollupConfig" object located as a property in the package.json or by passing an object directly to the config